jdleesmiller/CarND-Semantic-Segmentation/README.md

 - darken it with gamma correction
 - lighten it with gamma correction

+These transformations provided 6x the training data.
+I also changed the training / validation split from 80/20 to 70/30 for this grid.

-The grid was the same, except that I omitted the smallest learning rate, since it was very slow and did not score well in the first grid.
+The search grid was the same, except that I omitted the smallest learning rate, since it was very slow and did not score well in the first grid.
+I also enabled the JIT compiler for this grid, which seemed to reduce CPU load somewhat but did not make much difference to the overall runtime.

-The top 3 were:
+The top 3 grid results were:
 ```
 ({'best_epoch': 16,
    'best_mean_iou': 0.87002838068994981,